emperorofmars/stf-unity/readme.md

 	...

 Such a material format could have use beyond just STF and should probably become its own project, which STF would merely make use of.

+## Current Status and Considerations
+- Components could be moved into their own root object instead of being placed directly into nodes.
+- What functionality should be described by nodes or components?
+Should, for example, mesh instances be a node or component?
+Currently, STF.mesh_instance is a component.
+- Animation paths import in the STF representation into Unity.
+They only get resolved during a second stage's process.
+To make animations easier to work with for authoring, they should convert into the authoring format, targeting STF specific components.
+Perhaps animation path conversion could also be streamlined into component and resource converters directly instead of them being their own hot loadable interface.

 ## Some Background and Motivation
 VR Avatars are currently distributed as packages for game-engines, specifically Unity.
 This is an issue as end users have a hard time using professional tools.
 Additionally, Unity is not a character-editor, it's a tool with which a character-editor application can be created.